-Better Bankside is the third BID in the UK, the second in London and the first south of the river.
+Better Bankside was the third BID to be established in the UK and the second in London.
 A Business Improvement District (BID) is an independent, business-owned and led company, which seeks to improve a given location for commercial activity.
 Better Bankside's members are the 620+ companies in the BID area who pay its annual 'levy'.
 Many of these are heavily involved in the governance of the company.
 Every five years, member businesses vote on the continuation of the BID for another five year 'term'.
 Our last vote took place on 28th November 2014.

 In achieving its aims, Better Bankside continually seeks the comments of the membership on its services.
 We do this in three main ways:

 - Our board meets every six weeks to review progress

 - Eight theme groups, meeting periodically, agree the elements of the programme